 Patient population: This site allows for participation in a range of activities with acutely hospitalized patients with severe mental illness.
 The new Mental Health Center (PAD 520) which opened in September 2012 is a state-of-the-art 40-bed inpatient treatment facility.
-The building has three 20-bed units.
-A coed unit provides treatment to severely ill women throughout Northern California This unit also provides geropsychiatric treatment for male veterans.
-An all-male unit provides treatment for acutely ill men with a mix of veterans treated on a voluntary and involuntary basis.
+The inpatient mental health area has two 20-bed units.
+One all-gendered unit provides treatment to severely ill Veterans of all genders, and one unit treats acutely ill male Veterans, all from the Northern California area.
+Both inpatient MH units admit a mix of Veterans treated on a voluntary and involuntary basis.
+All treatment teams in inpatient MH treat patients on both the all-gender and all-male units.